-- There is no need to be a Virginia resident
+There is no need to be a Virginia resident and you don’t need to first take a GED Practice Test.

-- You don’t have a high school degree and you don’t follow another school program
+You cannot already hold a high school degree and you don’t follow another school program.

 Alexandria Publ.
 Schools – 25 S Quaker Lane, Alexandria, VA 22314, 703-461-4197